 Here’s Spencer’s take on how best to reach out!

-There are a number of things you can do to partner with other local business and collaborating on the promotion of your two organizations.
+There are a number of things you can do to partner with other local businesses and collaborate on the promotion of your two organizations.

 How do you Begin to Build a Relationship with Other Local Businesses?